GLOBAL MARKETS-Stocks rise as investors put aside rate hike fears

 The European Central Bank could raise rates this year, new Bundesbank President Joachim Nagel said in a newspaper interview.

-Barring any big surprises, Thursday's U.S. consumer price index meanwhile should cement expectations the Federal Reserve will raise rates next month, with a strong print offering further support to those tipping a larger 50 basis point rise.
+Barring any big surprises, Thursday's U.S. consumer price index should cement expectations the Federal Reserve will raise rates next month, with a strong print offering further support to those tipping a larger 50-basis point rise.

 Japan's 10-year bond yield JP10YTN=JBTC pulled back from a session peak of 0.215%, its highest since January 2016.
 But after sharp selling, broader bond markets stabilised with prices rising and yields falling.